Why Farar & Lewis – Los Angeles Personal Injury Lawyers

-Farar & Lewis LLP works on a contingency fee basis.
-This means we don’t charge any upfront fees.
-If we don’t win your case we don’t charge anything at all.
-We handle all the costs associated with litigating your case, and as a result you’re able to focus on recovering – instead of worrying about legal fees.
+We work on a contingency fee basis.
+We don’t charge any upfront fees.
+If we don’t win your case, we don’t change anything.
+We handle virtually all the costs associated with litigating your case, and as a result – you can focus on recovering.

 What happens after i’m injured?